micro-ROS/docker/Simulation/micro-XRCE-DDS/Readme.md

 LED Off
 ```

+Qemu creates two serial ports, labeled as "/dev/pts/x".
+The first one is attached to the NuttX Shell, that we are going to use it to launch the client and type the commands.
+The second port is the auxiliary port, to be used to attach the Agent.

 At this point, the simulator is running properly.
-Now we need to open two auxiliary consoles.
-- In a new terminal, obtain the container ID typing `docker ps`.
-- Find *microxrcedds_sim* and copy the *CONTAINER ID*
-- Type the next command to run an auxiliary  console: `docker exec -it <container_id> /bin/bash`.
-Make this step twice, so we have two terminals in the same docker.
+In a new terminal, obtain the container ID typing `docker ps`.
+Find *microxrcedds_sim* and copy the *CONTAINER ID*.
+Type the next command to run an auxiliary  console: `docker exec -it <container_id> /bin/bash`.

-Qemu creates two serial ports, labeled as "/dev/pts/x", the first one will be attached to the NuttX console and the second port is the auxiliary port of the board, where we are going to type the commands.

-Once we have the client running and the additional terminals to control it, we need a Micro XRCE-DDS Agent to attach to it.
-This Agent is going to connect to the serial the client has opened to have communications among them.
-For that purpose, we need another terminal running the docker and attached to the communication serial the client has opened.
+The micro-ROS Agent is going to connect to the serial the simulator has opened to have communications among them.
+Now follow the next steps to execute the agent:

-+ Execute again  `docker exec -it <container_id> /bin/bash` in the new terminal.
 + Access to the folder where the Agent is compiled, using `~/micro-XRCE-DDS-agent/build`.
 + Execute `./MicroXRCEAgent serial /dev/pts/<tty_number>` command, where <tty_number> is the second tty printed when the NuttX binary is executed.
 For example:

 ```
 (process:180): GLib-WARNING **: 11:28:11.162: ../../../../glib/gmem.c:489: custom memory allocation vtable not supported
-char device redirected to /dev/pts/1 (label serial0) char device redirected to /dev/pts/5 (label serial1)
+char device redirected to /dev/pts/1 (label serial0) char device redirected to /dev/pts/2 (label serial1)
 ```

-In this case `/dev/pts/5` is the serial where the client and the agent will talk, so the agent's serial needs to be attached there.
+In this case `/dev/pts/2` is the serial where the client and the agent will talk, so the agent's serial needs to be attached there.
 You should see the next once you launch the Agent:

 ```
-root@2bdee009f1b1:~/micro-XRCE-DDS-agent/build# ./5
+root@2bdee009f1b1:~/micro-XRCE-DDS-agent/build# ././MicroXRCEAgent serial /dev/pts/2
 Serial agent initialization...
 OK
 Enter 'q' for exit
 ```

-Now we need another execution of the docker attached to the NuttX debug serial session.
+Now we need another execution of the docker attached to the NuttX Shell serial session.
 This session will be used to launch the client inside NuttX.

 + Execute again `docker exec -it <container_id> /bin/bash` in a new terminal.
 + Open a minicom session attached to the first serial session, following the previous example, `docker exec -it <container_id> /bin/bash`.
++ Open a `minicom` terminal attached to the first serial created by the emulator, in this case, `minicom -D /dev/pts/1`
 + Hit enter a couple of times, you should see NuttX NSH shell prompt, type `?` to see if you have the client binary:

 ```